-Maryville University’s School of Education partners with St. Louis area schools with a focus on renewing teacher education and schooling.
+Maryville University’s School of Education partners with St. Louis area school districts with a focus on renewing teacher education and schooling.
+Our students are exposed to different cultures and innovative teaching through enriching research, intensive field-based coursework, and strategic clinical placement to fully prepare them in practice in a variety of settings.
 Maryville is a leader in Missouri and nationally in this collaborative effort.

 Maryville University is a founding member of the Metropolitan St. Louis Consortium for Educational Renewal, a collaborative partnership for the simultaneous renewal of teacher education and schooling.
-The Consortium helps support our continuing work with four partner Professional Development Schools: Clark Elementary School, Parkway South High School, Wilkinson Early Childhood Center, and Roosevelt High School.
+The Consortium helps support our continuing work with preparing our students be reflective teachers committed to one of the most critical jobs in a democratic society.

 Maryville University joined with Harris Stowe State University and these school districts to join the National Network for Educational Renewal in 1993.
 We continue to be committed to the Agenda for Education in a Democracy that forms the core of the Network’s work.